nikolasbasler/BEARCAVE/README.md

 -   You can add several datasets at once.
 Simply include a line for each dataset in the table you have created.

+-   If you ever need to manipulate the the metadata.txt manually, follow this process:

+    - Copy the metadata file somewhere else, e.g. your home directory.
+    - Grant yourself write permission over the copy (chmod u+w).
+    - Maipulate the copy as needed.
+    - Replace the original rawdata/metadata.txt file with your manipulated copy.
+    - Remove the write permissions from the new metadata file (chmod u-w).
+    - Make a backup of the metadata file (navigate to the rawdata/ folder and enter the following command as is):

+      `cp metadata.txt old_metadata/$(date +%Y-%m-%d_%H.%M)"_"$USER"_manual_edit".txt`

 **Trimming (and paired-end merging)**